pnp/blog/content/post/microsoft-365-platform-call-18th-of-january-2022.md

 familiar faces week after week
 **Demos** delivered in this session

--   **Show a user\'s emails in an ASP.NET Core app with Microsoft Graph** -- configure .NET app (or Python, Java Script, Java) to retrieve emails using Microsoft Graph, secure messages using Microsoft Identity.
+-   **Show a user's emails in an ASP.NET Core app with Microsoft Graph** -- configure .NET app (or Python, Java Script, Java) to retrieve emails using Microsoft Graph, secure messages using Microsoft Identity.
 Define queries that break up large data sets -